“Grace is the face love wears when it meets imperfection”

-I met a good number of people in April.
-I traveled to Prague and spent a week meeting church planters and Czech believers.
-I met with teens in Youth Alpha for a day retreat.
+In April, I met a lot of people.
+I traveled to Prague and spent a week meeting church planters and Czech believers and met with teens in Youth Alpha for a day retreat.

 And in the midst of being a messy, imperfect person, meeting with messy, imperfect people, my response was less about grace.
 Instead, it was trying to fix the imperfections I see in myself, and trying to fix the imperfections of others.